mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

 We have seen that we can iterate over the elements of the various Python collections such as strings, lists, and tuples.
 For that reason, a collection like this is called an **iterable**.

-The simplest way to iterate over such a collection is use a ``for`` loop and iterate by item.
+The simplest way to iterate over such a collection is to use a ``for`` loop and iterate by item.
 However, there are circumstances where we need the index, even though iterating by index is more complicated.

 .. index:: enumerate